 Yet, while most academic leaders would say that they do spend some time planning and assessing how well they are carrying out their academic missions, most would tell you that the majority of their time is spent supporting and managing people, navigating relationships, and communicating with and listening to their teams.
 They also serve as a supporter, arbitrator, negotiator, and main advocate for faculty, staff and other administrators.
 It is no wonder then, that the best academic officers understand the importance of being an excellent people manager.

-As another academic year begins and provosts intuit their priorities for the 2021–22 school year, their top areas of focus are related significantly to the people they lead and serve.
+As provosts intuit their priorities for the upcoming school year, their top areas of focus are related significantly to the people they lead and serve.

 The significant national race, gender and ethnic issues of the last few years have given rise to a new sense of urgency and prioritization of DEI goals among academic leadership.
 The best academic leaders know that meeting DEI goals requires people-centered, hands-on leadership.

 From the HGSE COACHE study we learn, “the broader change that we think needs to happen is instead of viewing diversity as just a matter of numbers to actually see diversity, equity, inclusion, belonging as assets that will change our institutions — including tenure and promotion — for the better.
 That kind of change doesn’t happen from behind a desk.
 Judy Singer once told me that this work is “retail work — not wholesale work.”
 Sociologists say, “Culture happens on the shop floor,” so I used to tell provosts and deans before COVID to check their FitBits at the end of the day.
 If you haven’t gotten in your 10,000 steps then you’re probably not doing the work required to really change your institution for the better.”
 (Measuring Faculty Perceptions of Diversity)

 People-focused academic leaders also know that to make DEI a reality everyone must be engaged in the effort.
 Top-down, bottom-up and everyone in-between must make DEI a priority.